Geysir: Geology

 A current geological definition of a hot water geyser is "…a hot spring characterized by intermittent discharge of water ejected turbulently and accompanied by a vapor phase" which is a technical correction of historic definitions that mention steam and a column in air.
 Geysir is technically a hot water pool geyser rather than a cone geyser so much heat is lost to the atmosphere explaining why the maximum temperature in its conduit is several meters below the top of the water column rather than at the top like is the case with Old Faithful.
-Geysir's funnel like surface conduit has a diameter of between 0.4–1.0 m and until a narrow constriction a depth of about 23 m.
-In the conduit above 10 m the geyser has a temperature between 85–95 C and reaches higher temperatures of about 120 C-change below this.
+Geysir's funnel like surface conduit has a diameter of between 0.4 to 1.0 m and until a narrow constriction a depth of about 23 m.
+In the conduit above 10 m the geyser has a temperature between 85 to 95 C and reaches higher temperatures of about 120 C-change below this.
 The conduit in this higher temperature region is more constricted and irregular than earlier studies could ascertain, and fracture related, with potential for the boiling temperature to be reached.
 Below 16 m the conduit has several branches and cavities.
-As it is closer to sea level than most of the world's 1000 odd geysers the actual erupted water temperature is higher than most.
+As it is closer to sea level than most of the world's 1,000 odd geysers the actual erupted water temperature is higher than most.

 The 3 km2 Haukadalur volcanic system, which provides the heat, is mainly to the west of Geysir but has not been active volcanically for over 10,000 years.
 Geysir is on the eastern slopes of the rhyolitic Laugarfjall lava dome, but the hyaloclastite nature of the rock that the water erupts through, may be important in its fracture network.
 It is now known that the areas of thermal activity of the geothermal field align along microfractures that became seismologically active after the 2000 Iceland earthquakes.

 The geothermal water source may be the southern Langjökull ice sheet, about 50 km to the north.

 Research on the deposits of sinter, formed from the dissolved minerals in the hot water, shows that hot springs at the Geysir location have been active for approximately 10,000 years.
-However before Geysir became active as a definitive geyser the previous deposits were covered with tephra from Katla and Hekla, and little sinter was deposited for about 2000 years.
+However before Geysir became active as a definitive geyser the previous deposits were covered with tephra from Katla and Hekla, and little sinter was deposited for about 2,000 years.
 Once Geysir became active, precipitation of opal from the geothermal water lead to a siliceous sinter apron around the geyser.
 This has allowed formation of the modern geyser to be dated to about 1150 CE which accords with the history of written mention above.